ciroque-nginx/nginx-with-mutual-tls/README.md

 More information about the DN fields can be found [here](https://www.cryptosys.net/pki/manpki/pki_distnames.html).

 It should be noted that the CN field is deprecated, and the Subject Alternative Name (SAN) should be used instead.
 To include the SAN, the `alt_names` section of the configuration file will need to be updated.
+The `alt_names` includes either IP Addresses or hostnames.
+IP Addresses use the format: `IP.i = n.n.n.n` where `i` is the desired index in the list.
+Hostnames use the format: `DNS.i = hostname` where `i` is the desired index in the list.
+The `server.cnf` file has examples of both IP Addresses and hostnames.

 If multiple NGINX Plus instances are being used, the DNS entries can use wildcards.
 For example, `*.example.com` would match `foo.example.com` and `bar.example.com`.

 The required updates to each file are detailed below.